nos/documentation/docs/nos-client/features.md

 ## Current Features
 ---
 ### Client API
-When browsing with the nOS Client, the client exposes a set a functions to interact with the NEO Blockchain.
+When browsing with the nOS client, the client exposes a set a functions to interact with the NEO Blockchain.

+### Events API
+When browsing with the nOS client, the client exposes a set of events for being notified about network and blockchain changes.

 ### `nos://` protocol
 If your dApp links to a target with an `nos://` protocol, the nOS client will treat it as a dApp